Flows in near algebras with applications to harnesses: Abstract

 \section{Abstract}

 We introduce one-way flows in near algebras and two-way flows in double near algebras with two interrelated multiplications.
-We establish parametric representations of one-way flows and two-way flows in terms of a single element of the algebra that we call a flow generator.
-We indicate probabilistic applications of one-way flows to the study of polynomial processes in probability.
-We apply our results on two-way flows to harnesses and quadratic harnesses in probability theory, generalizing some previous results.
+We establish parametric representations of the one-way and two-way flows in terms of a single element of the algebra that we call a flow generator.
+We indicate probabilistic applications of the one-way flows to a study of polynomial stochastic processes.
+We apply our results on the two-way flows to harnesses and quadratic harnesses in probability theory, generalizing some previous results.